 Top tennis stretches

-Stay safe and improve your tennis performance with this stretching guide.
+Stay safe and improve your tennis performance.
+Physiotherapist Jason Smith shares a simple stretching guide.

 An effective tennis stretching and conditioning regime can improve athleticism, performance, flexibility and decrease your risk of injury.
 Here are the three key areas tennis players need to consider when preparing their bodies for a game.